EnAccess/Airlink-App/AirLink Docs/Quick-start guide.md

 <a name="tenant-config">

-### How to get started with your AirLink Server tenant
+### How to get started with your own AirLink deployment
 </a>

+Once you decide to try your own AirLink deployment and obtain a login from EnAccess on the managed demo server which can handle startup-scale IoT traffic (the fastest way to get your own AirLink deployment going), or setup your own [Thingsboard.io](http://Thingsboard.io) server, here is a step by step setup for your tenant login in the AirLink server.

-Here is a step by step setup for your tenant login in the AirLink server.
-Alternatively, if you end up installing your own [Thingsboard.io](http://Thingsboard.io) server, this guide can also help you configure it to AirLink specifications *after* the native thingsboard installation is ready.
-You will first setup the server, then connect the AirLink App to the server, provision a device using the App, and finally generate a Pay as you go token for the airlink device.
+In short, you will first setup the server, then connect the AirLink App to the server, provision a device using the App, and finally generate a Pay as you go token for the airlink device.
+Here are the steps in detail:

 1. Assumption: You have a **“Tenant Administrator”** email login provided by EnAccess, or one that you made for your own server.
 Login with this administrator account.
+Steps 2-5 are also covered in this video: [Users Profiles and Rule Chains](https://youtu.be/Uj5sxuG76uQ)
 2. Go to Users → Tenant Users, click on the + sign at the the top right of the page to create a new **Tenant User**.
 If activating by displaying activation link, note down the email and password.
 Note that the AirLink app uses this login information for administrative actions like registering devices via *Oauth*, whereas device data exchange is done using *access tokens*.
 ![AddingUsers.gif](AirLink%20Server/AddingUsers.gif)
 3. Setup Device Profiles